 Philippians Part Two: Dive

 Paul is under house arrest, so his mind is very important.
-I have read that for those who are elderly or sick, once someone loses hope in their thoughts and they believe that their life is over it won’t be long before the body responds to that thought and complies with their wishes.
+I have read that for those who are elderly or sick, once someone loses hope in their thought life and believes that their life is over, it’s not long before the body responds to that and complies with their wishes.
 Paul knows that he has to keep hope in his thoughts and mind otherwise it will be hard to beat discouragement and his circumstances will overtake him.

-Open your Bibles to Philippians 4:8-9, let’s do a quick study.
+Open your Bibles, let’s do a quick study.

-Why am I so passionate about you reading your Bible book by book, let me show you in this verse above.
-Everyone wants the last section “the God of peace will be with you” right?
-Some people do everything they can to get peace and it doesn’t always work, they meditate, take yoga classes, they go on Peace retreats.
-But if you leave this promise in context there are some things you need to do to get this peace.
+Why am I so passionate about you reading your Bible book by book?
+Let me show you.
+Everyone wants the last section ‘the God of peace will be with you’, right?
+Some people do everything they can to get peace and it doesn’t always work; they meditate, take yoga classes, they go on peace retreats.
+But if you leave this promise in context, there are some things you need to do to get this peace.

-See the promise starts with an ‘and’ — ‘and the God of peace will be with you’ it is connected to the first part of the sentence which is connected to the verse before that, which is connected to the chapter, which is connected to the book of Philippians.
+See, the promise starts with an ‘and’ — ‘and the God of peace will be with you’, meaning it is connected to the first part of the sentence, which is connected to the verse before that, which is connected to the chapter, which is connected to the Book of Philippians.
 The promises of the Bible come in the context of the whole Bible.
-If you want the promises you have to take the whole Bible with it.
-Confused, let me explain myself.
-The key to getting the God of peace with you is found in the verses before.
-Look at verse 4:8 whatever is true… think about these things.
+If you want the promises, you have to take the whole Bible with it.
+Confused?
+Don’t worry, let me explain myself.
+The key to getting the God of peace with you is found in the previous verses.
+Look at verse 4:8, ‘Whatever is true… think about these things’.
 Getting control over your thoughts, what you focus on, what you are meditating on, what your mind is filled with and filling your mind with true, honourable, just, pure, lovely, praiseworthy and commendable things results in you having the peace of God.
 You can’t have the peace of God if you choose to fill your mind with negative, bitter, offensive and impure thoughts.

 So this week focus on things that are noble, the goodness of God, God’s glory and his worship.
 Don’t let your thoughts be consumed by your circumstances, as you focus on the good and praiseworthy things, your circumstances will change to meet your thoughts!
 Praise until your circumstances change!